jessekorzan/Steve-Chat/README.md

 # AI Chat Interface

 A clean, modern chat interface for connecting with AI agents and workflows.
 Built with vanilla JavaScript and designed to be easily customizable and deployable.
+Works great with n8n AI agents - just need a webhook!

 ## Features